 Sikarni - Nepali Style Whipped Yogurt with Cardamom

-Pour yogurt in cheesecloth/muslin cloth and tightly tie the ends together.
-Let it hang to drain the whey overnight in the refrigerator.
-Make sure to put a bowl under the cheesecloth.
+- Pour yogurt into cheesecloth/muslin cloth and tightly tie the ends together.
+Let it hang overnight (in the refrigerator) to drain the whey.
+Put a bowl or a plate under the cheesecloth.

-Taste and adjust the sugar and cardamom accordingly.
+- Taste and adjust the sugar and spices accordingly.